U.S. Trade Representative Reviews Public Feedback on Proposed Changes to China 301 Actions

 This article is written by Austin Garcia

-July 31, 2024, the Office of the U.S. Trade Representative (USTR) is currently in the process of reviewing public comments regarding proposed modifications to the Section 301 actions against China.
-This review is part of an ongoing effort to address issues related to technology transfer, intellectual property, and innovation practices by China.
+The U.S. Trade Representative (USTR) is reviewing public comments.
+The comments are about proposed changes to tariffs on China.
+This is part of an effort to deal with China’s practices on technology transfer, intellectual property, and innovation.

 USA